Zoning Bylaw Rewrite

 Are you publishing all questions?
 I see below you have publicized someone's address.

-yukonnaise.anglais asked about 2 months ago
+yukonnaise.anglais asked 9 months ago

 Questions that are submitted directly on this platform will be published, unless they are offensive, contain sensitive information, or are completely unrelated to the topic.
 We don’t have the ability to edit questions that have been submitted by members of the public, so our only options are to publish it, or not publish it (and either answer privately, or ignore it).
 In this case, the project team determined that the question was one that was important to answer publicly, and that the presence of a municipal address, provided voluntarily by the asker, was not sensitive enough to withhold the question.